FDR control with adaptive procedures and FDR monotonicity: Synthetic data obtained by simulations. Synthetic data obtained by simulations

+A set of $m$ such variables constitutes a single instance or realization of the data to be analyzed.
+To get accurate estimates of the FDR and the $V/R^+$ distribution, we generated for each simulation 50,000 such realizations, which generally gave highly accurate and reproducible estimates.
+Under the null hypotheses all variables are sampled from the first distribution, $m$ $p$-values are calculated accordingly and used as input to one of the procedures with a desired FDR bound $q$, producing a list of $R$ rejections.
+As opposed to real data, here one can go back and identify those $V$ among the~$R$ that were falsely rejected (i.e., were, in fact, selected from $P_0$).
+This way one can keep track of the true values of $V/R^+$, their mean (calculated over a~large number of instances), variance, etc. One important goal of the simulation is comparing our procedures to existing ones.
+Specifically, we compare our procedure to the following: (1) the BH95 procedure as described in the \hyperref[sec1]{Introduction}, (2) the BKY procedure which defines a local ($i$-dependent)\vadjust{\eject} estimator for~$m_0$, given by $\hat{m}_0^{\mathrm{BKY}}=m+1-i(1-q)$, and uses it in the step-down manner of the BH95 procedure with $q^*=qm/\hat{m}_0^{\mathrm{BKY}}$, (3) the STS procedure which introduces $\hat{m}_0^{\mathrm{STS}}=(m+1-r(\lambda ))/(1-\lambda)$ as the estimator for~$m_0$ where $r(\lambda)=\#\{p_i\leq\lambda\}$, and then uses the step-up BH95 procedure, with $q^*=qm/\hat{m}_0^{\mathrm{STS}}$, with the requirement that all the rejected $p_i\leq\lambda$ (throughout this paper we used the STS procedure with $\lambda=0.5$).
 We present here two kinds of results derived from such simulations.
-First we compare the values of $FDR = E(V/R^+)$ obtained by the procedures discussed above: BH95, BKY, STS, IBHsum and IBHlog when the hypotheses are dependent.
-In particular, we demonstrate that for positive correlations $\rho>0$ our IBH as well as the BKY procedures yield for a given desired value of $q$, an FDR that is either less than $q$ or exceeds it slightly.
-On the other hand the STS method produce, for $\rho>0$, values of FDR that exceeds $q$ by a large margin.
-The second aim is to assess the extent to which the value of $V/R^+$, obtained for a particular realization, will violate the bound, especially for the IBH methods.
+First we compare the values of $\mathit{FDR} = E(V/R^+)$ obtained by the procedures discussed above: BH95, BKY, STS, IBHsum and IBHlog when the hypotheses are dependent.
+In particular, we demonstrate that for positive correlations $\rho>0$ our IBH as well as the BKY procedures yield, for a given desired value of $q$, an FDR that is either less than $q$ or exceeds it slightly.
+On the other hand, the STS method produces, for $\rho>0$, values of FDR that exceed $q$ by a large margin.
+The second aim is to assess the extent to which the value of $V/R^+$, obtained for a~ particular realization, will violate the bound, especially for the IBH methods.\looseness=-1